 At the same time, working with a contract manufacturer isn’t without risk.
 How can you be sure the contract manufacturer will deliver on your brand’s quality promise?
 It’s a huge question mark, given that defects in finished devices or pharmaceuticals can have a big impact on a company’s reputation.

-Reducing risk in the supply chain isn’t always straightforward, but there are several core strategies you can adopt to lower your overall risk profile to ensure safe, high quality finished products.
+Determining how to reduce risk in the supply chain isn’t always straightforward.
+However, there are several core strategies you can adopt to lower your overall risk profile to ensure safe, high quality finished products.

 Involve Suppliers in the Quality Process

-The most important step in reducing risk around contract manufacturing is to involve suppliers in the quality process.
+The most important step to reduce risk around contract manufacturing is to involve suppliers in the quality process.
 Some companies are hesitant to give suppliers full access to their Quality Management System (QMS), and that’s totally understandable.
 However, you can give contract manufacturers restricted access to the QMS that will enhance visibility and improve quality outcomes.

-Applications in the QMS that let you extend quality management down the supply chain include:
+Applications in the EQMS that let you extend quality management down the supply chain include: